 Characteristics of a Good Leader

-While the simple definition above might make leadership sound easy, developing into a top-tier leader takes a lifetime.
+While the simple leadership definition above might make leading sound easy, developing into a top-tier leader takes a lifetime.
 Employees need to believe in their leader’s mission, have faith in the person guiding them, and feel motivated, inspired, and supported by them.
 Great leadership is influencing people so much, they volunteer to get on their feet and march into battle with you.
 As explained by John C. Maxwell in 5 Levels of Leadership, these people spend decades developing their leadership styles, qualities, and skills in order to best serve those around them, which in turn maximizes their influence.

 Needed leadership traits include, but are not limited to: